moyamejiasr/Win32GUI/Readme.md

 Win32 OOP version of the WinAPI for creating Windows Forms.
 I developed this tool for building more lightweight UI programs for Windows with no need of any third party frameworks.

-⚠ *This project is still in an early stage of development and may lack some controls or functionalities.*
+⚠ *This project is still in development and may lack some controls or functionalities.*

 ### Win32GUI approach
 Since the Win32 API is a very complex functional tool Win32GUI handles some aspects of it by itself like the WNDCLASS registration.